jqno/jqno.github.io/_posts/2016-06-26-generics-in-equalsverifier-part-2.md

 Summary
 ---
-In [Part 1]({{ pcposturl(2016, 06, 23, "generics-in-equalsverifier-part-1") }}), we have explored how we can determine the full generic type of a field in a class.
+In [Part 1]({% post_url 2016-06-23-generics-in-equalsverifier-part-1 %}), we have explored how we can determine the full generic type of a field in a class.
 In this part, we have seen how we can leverage this information to build instances of objects that respect these generics.

 Because of this, users of EqualsVerifier have more freedom to implement their `equals` and `hashCode` methods, since it is now possible to directly refer to the generic components of fields, which was not possible before.
 For instance:

 <pre class="prettyprint">
 public class SparseArrayContainer {
-    private final SparseArray<String> sparseArray;
+    private final SparseArray&lt;String> sparseArray;

     // ...